-Marcia Lohoefener, a member of the Oberlin City Council, said she plans to hold the event at 2 p.m. on Sunday, March 29, at the Centennial Park gazebo in downtown Oberlin. rally will be a week later, on Sunday, April 5.
+Marcia Lohoefener, a member of the Oberlin City Council, said she plans to hold the event at 2 p.m. on Sunday, March 29, at the Centennial Park gazebo in downtown Oberlin.
+If the weather is bad, though, the country and carrying them to the ralrally will be a week later, on Sunday, posters, and then back to the gazebo to sing patriotic songs.
+The United Methodist Church praise band will lead the singing, she said.

-Democrat rally," said Mrs. Lohoefener.
+"This is not a Republican-verse- and down Main Street carrying the Democrat rally," said Mrs. Lohoefener.
 "It is a means of expressing our love for this wonderful country and our great concerns about the government's actions.'

-Mrs. Lohoefener said she invites people of all ages to write a placard or poster telling their love of the If the weather is bad, though, the country and carrying them to the rally.
-She said she would like people to meet at the gazebo and then walk up
+Mrs. Lohoefener said she invites people of all ages to write a placard or poster telling their love of the ly.
+She said she would like people to meet at the gazebo and then walk up concerns and love for this country.
+"Stand up for this country and it's Constitution, which requires it's citizens to tell their leaders what is expected of them," said Mrs.